estherdomfeh213/thme/README.md

 Devices have the same two means of identification with one vbeing permeable. :
   1. An IP Address
   2. A Media Access Control (MAC) Address

+  #### IP Addresses
+  An IP address or Internet Protocol address csn be used as a way of identifying a host on a network for a period of time, where taht IP address can then be associated with another device without the IP address changing.

+  IP adddress is a set of numbers that are divied into f0ur octlets.
+  Octlets repesents a value between 0 and 255.
+A unit of digital information.